Updated: Sep 11

 “Let go, I trust our shared Faith, I appreciate and empathize.”

-Also, notice the big difference in the future state framework.
+Also, notice the critical change in the future state framework timeline.
 The time to reconcile, as noted in the red-ish, future block has significantly decreased.
 This framework describes the future state, with the outcome being an accelerated time to reconcile.
 Moving forward, the target future state narrative is:

 “I’m sorry, I understand how I may have hurt you.”